IvanDerlich/car-reports/README.md

 ## Help needed

-If you find a bug, an error, or an inconsistence in the documentation send me an email to a@ivanderlich.com or even better: create a pull request.
+If you find a bug, an error, an improvement to do, or an inconsistence in the documentation send me an email to a@ivanderlich.com or even better: create a pull request.
 This will help me out a lot to improve on my mistakes.

 ## License